csinchok/chipy-fcc-presentation/PITCHME.md

 - Drives the ECFS frontend |

 Note:
-There's a resstricted API, and one that drives the website Went down for a bit, claimed DDOS
+There's a restricted API, and one that drives the website Went down for a bit, claimed DDOS
 ---